jfxueX/bash/commands/local/sed.md

 Adding the
-"-n" option turns off printing unless you request it.
+`-n` option turns off printing unless you request it.
 Another way of duplicating
 head's functionality is to print only the lines you want.
 This example prints the first 10 lines: